-One section should be from the first pressure core in G002 (see 7.2.1 Dockside Pressure Core) for comparing microbiology results from adjacent conventional cores and adjacent sections of quantitatively degassed pressure core.
+One section per core will be frozen before depressurization for microbiology onboard and dockside.
+One section should be purposefully chosen from a PC in H003 (see 7.2.1 Dockside Pressure Core) for comparing microbiology results from adjacent conventional cores and adjacent sections of quantitatively degassed pressure core.
 Adjacent sections should be selected for quantitative degassing (Step 2 C.)

-F. Identify sections for Rapid Depressurization (1-2 hour depressurization)
+F. Identify sections for Rapid Depressurization